dobromir-hristov/vuecommunity/faqs/README.md

 Categories are defined in `docs/.vuepress/config.js` in the options object that is passed to the FAQ plugin.
 The order of the keys is the same as the order of display.

+For each category defined in the config file, there is also a corresponding directory in `faqs/` and that is where you will be putting the FAQ items.

+> **NOTE:** Remember, if you need to create a new category, you must both define
+> the category in the config file as well as create a directory in `faqs/`.

 ## FAQ Items

-Every `.md` file within a category corresponds to an FAQ item.
+Every `.md` file within a category's directory corresponds to an FAQ item.

 An FAQ item comprises: